Draghi defends bond-buying plan in lion's den

 Another Merkel ally denounced Draghi as a "Falschmuenzer", or counterfeiter, after he announced the OMT plan.

-Draghi was not the first ECB president to appear in the Bundestag.
-His French predecessor, Jean-Claude Trichet, along with former IMF chief Dominique Strauss-Kahn, briefed lawmakers in April 2010 on the first financial bailout for Greece.
+Draghi was not the first ECB president to appear in the German parliament.
+His French predecessor, Jean-Claude Trichet, along with former IMF chief Dominique Strauss-Kahn, briefed lawmakers in April 2010 on details of the first financial bailout for Greece.

 But Wednesday's session was a rarity.
 The ECB was designed to be fully independent, and its president is not answerable to politicians.
-The briefing took place because Draghi volunteered to explain his policies in Berlin after they triggered uproar.
+The briefing only took place because Draghi volunteered to explain his policies in Berlin after they triggered uproar at the end of the summer.

 CONDITIONS

-Merkel, many of her conservative allies and opposition parties like the Social Democrats (SPD) and Greens support the ECB chief's programme, but many lawmakers wanted to know more about the kind of aid programme and conditionality involved.
+Merkel, many of her conservative allies and opposition parties like the Social Democrats (SPD) and Greens have voiced support for the ECB chief's programme, but many lawmakers wanted to know more about the kind of aid programme and conditionality involved.

 This is crucial for Spain, which has resisted putting in a formal request for state aid, in part because of concerns among Spanish leaders and voters that they would be forced to take additional painful measures on top of the budget cuts, tax rises and economic reforms already enacted.